PhenoApps/Field-Book/docs/source/settings-appearance.rst

 Tutorial (|tutorial|)
 ~~~~~~~~~~~~~~~~~~~~~
-Adds a button to the toolbar that opens the tutorial.
+Adds a button to the toolbar that enables the tutorial.
+The tutorial provides contextual information throughout the app.

 Collect Screen